-If you do not specify an external database, Awingu will run an internal database.
+If you do not specify an external database, Awingu will use an internal database.

-Externalizing a internal database after installation is not possible.
+Migrating from an internal to an external database after installation is not possible.

 Changing the database connection URL after installation is not possible.

 When using an external database, following properties need to be provided: